 common words to be ignored.

 One reason to use a parser this way is that you need to use different rules from those of the built-in parser for determining how to split up input into words.
 For example, the built-in parser considers the text “case-sensitive” to consist of two words “case” and “sensitive,” whereas an application might need to treat the text as a single word.
+You could also be working with languages such as Chinese and Japanese that do not have word delimiters.
+The built-in full-text parser cannot determine where words begin and end in these and other such languages.
+Parser plugins such as the n-gram parser plugin and MeCab parser plugin (introduced in MySQL 5.7.6) may be better options in this case.

 The plugin can act in conjunction with the built-in parser